VOCdevShy/VOCdevShy/README.md

 - 👋 Hi, I’m @VOCdevShy
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me: virtualonlinechatbot@gmail.com
+- 📫 How to reach me: vrolland42.pro@gmail.com (professional mail) virtualonlinechatbot@gmail.com (buisness mail)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My dad is a webmaster

 <!---
 VOCdevShy/VOCdevShy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.